Dragon8029/100-days-of-code/Attempt5.md

 *Mar 16, 2019*

 Made my way through several Functional Programming Challenges from @freeCodeCamp.
 Things are getting tougher, but also starting to make a little more sense.

+---

+## D28:
+*Mar 17, 2019*

+Worked through a couple more Functional Programming Challenges from @freeCodeCamp.

+---